 There are three major ways to acquire alternative data: web scraping, raw data acquisition, and third-party licensing.

-Web scraping involves the use of software tools to extract relevant unstructured data from web pages.
+Web scraping involves the use of software tools, like web scraping API, to extract relevant unstructured data from web pages.
 Such data can then be processed into structured, readable formats such as CSV and JSON for investors and analysts to interpret.

 Raw data can also be obtained from different sources, such as sensors.
 This type of alternative data is obtained as a straight data feed and has to be cleaned up and processed before analysis.